8 Carcinogenic Foods that You Should Stop Eating

-The most popular of these are corn, soy and conventional colza derivatives.
+The most popular GMO’s are corn, soy and conventional colza derivatives.

 7. Microwave popcorn

-Homemade popcorn is healthy, and they have a lot of benefits for the body.
+Homemade popcorn is healthy, and it has a lot of benefits for the body.

-But don’t confuse these with those sold in bags for the microwave.
+But don’t confuse it with popcorn sold in bags for the microwave.
 Even though they’re generally tastier, they’re full of chemicals related to cancer.

-The chemicals released by the heat could cause various types of tumors and infertility.
+The chemicals released by the heat may cause various types of tumors and infertility.
 They also contain an additive known as “diacetyl,” which could have a lot to do with severe lung diseases.

 Add all of this to the fact that they also contain genetically modified substances.